Eistein/simple_shell/README.md

 Implement the alias builtin command
 Usage: alias [name[='value'] ...]
-alias: Prints a list of all aliases, one per line, in the form name='value' alias name [name2 ...]: Prints the aliases name, name2, etc 1 per line, in the form name='value' alias name='value' [...]: Defines an alias for each name whose value is given.
+alias: Prints a list of all aliases, one per line, in the form name='value' alias name [name2 ...]: Prints the aliases name, name2, etc 1 per line, in the form name='value' alias name='value' [...]: Defines an alias for each name whose val ue is given.
 If name is already an alias, replaces its value with value
 14. Variables
 #advanced
 Simple shell 1.0 +